michalmytych/gymmy-api/.docker/docs/setup-docker.md

 php artisan db:seed
 ```
 Seeders will create api user, which can be used in postman.
-Go to Auth/Login request, and fill body with raw JSON:
+Go to `/Auth/Login` request, and fill body with raw JSON:
 ```json
 {
     "email": "test@gmail.com",
     "password": "password"
 }
 ```
-Returned token should automatically be set as bearer token for current requests collection,
+Returned token should be automatically set as `Bearer token` for current requests collection,
 if not, hit the "eye" icon on the right and set current value of `api_token` to received token.
-Now, you should be able to access other api resource through protected endpoints.
+Now, you should be able to access other api resources through protected endpoints.